arunshekher/e107-multicontainer-docker/DEVNOTES.md

 - [x] Add PHP 8.0 Dockerfile
 - [ ] Try to implement PHP-FPM
 - [x] install PHPunit - installing globally is not recommended
+- [x] add PHP 5.6
+- [ ] add possibility to declare e107 cron script in .env file and use that in crontab file upon docker-compose up

 ## Notes
 1. `cat /etc/os-release` to see the distro used by the container image; in an attached terminal